 For sites identified as having an oversupply for the current/future population or those being of low value and/or low quality (as shown in the open space assessment document), a decision on their future use needs to be made.
 If no improvements can be made, no shortfall in other open space typologies is noted, or it is not feasible to change the primary typology of the site, then the site may be redundant/ 'surplus to requirements'.
-Options for disposal or repurposing should be considered.
+Options for disposal or repurposing should be considered and this will involve Ward members in the process.